ondrejrohon/testassignment/README.md

 5. Run `npm run client` to start as many clients app as you want
 6. Follow instructions on screen

+## Using IPC

+- run server or client with USE_SOCKET=1 env variable to use unix socket instead of port
+- for example `USE_SOCKET=1 npm run server`

 ## How to develop

 1. insall dependencies same as in previous section